josbeir/cakephp-docs-md/docs/5/en/orm/database-basics.md

-If you are using a legacy schema that requires identifier quoting you can enable it using the `quoteIdentifiers` setting in your [database-configuration](#database-configuration).
+If you are using a legacy schema that requires identifier quoting you can enable it using the `quoteIdentifiers` setting in your [Database Configuration](#database-configuration).
 You can also enable this feature at runtime:

 ``` php
 $connection->getDriver()->enableAutoQuoting();